Top 10 Most Dangerous Weather Events Ever Recorded

 Research confirmed what people already knew: the shelters saved at least 20 percent more lives than would have died without them.
 That is tens of thousands of people alive because someone decided to invest in concrete structures and community training.

 Resilience is a policy choice.
 The storms will keep coming, but the death toll is negotiable.
+That is what the next disaster will show in a very different form.

 5. 2003 European Heat Wave